irenemonroe/Parallel-PCC/README.md

 # Parallel-PCC
-Parallel Implementation of Pearson Corelation Coefficient using PyCUDA
+Parallel Implementation of Pearson Corelation Coefficient using CUDA on GPU